cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 These algorithms, as cited, all define a nonce length (r) of 96 bits.
-Some definitions of these AEAD algorithms allow for other nonce lengths, but the analyses used in this document all the same nonce length.
+Some definitions of these AEAD algorithms allow for other nonce lengths, but the analyses in this document all fix the nonce length to r = 96.
 Using other nonce lengths might result in different bounds; for example, {{GCMProofs}} shows that using a variable-length nonce for AES-GCM results in worse security bounds.